jayanthkoushik/alphanet/paper/sections/4_experiments.md

     weight distribution, both classes have a 50% chance of being sampled.

-[^note:cac_delta]: We compute change as the raw difference in accuracy
+[^note:acc_delta]: We compute change as the raw difference in accuracy
     (expressed as a fraction between 0 to 1).
 So, if the baseline model has an accuracy of 50%, and AlphaNet has an accuracy of 60%, the difference is $0.6 - 0.5 = 0.1$.